nicoddemus/pytest-for-unittest-users/PITCHME.md

 @title[How pytest?]

-"How can I use pytest instead then?"
+"How can I use pytest?"

 ---